bahnson/dj-app/README.md

 # Introduction

-Run ``` npm start ``` in the terminal window.
+Run ``` npm start ``` in the terminal window to start the app.
 In the app, switch to the library tab and drag music files there, to get the app to know about your tracks.
-Files are expected to match pattern <artist>-<track>.<extension>.
+Files are expected to match pattern: artist-track.extension.
 After import, switch to the transition tag ...

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.